 2 tsp. creole or cajun seasoning (you can see which kind I use in the video)

 2. Rinse and drain the beans before placing them in the crock pot.

 3. Put the rinsed beans, garlic, onion, salt, pepper, creole seasoning, cumin, and corriander into the crock pot along with the broth and water.

-4. Cover crock, and cook on low for around 10 hours, or until beans are tender and creamy.
+4. Cover crock, and cook on high for around 8-10 hours, or until beans are tender and creamy.
+You can turn it down to low if you think it needs it, but I have discovered high works well and produces creamier, softer beans.
 Usually longer is better to get the beans to break down and become soft and creamy giving the soup a slight pureed effect.
 It is always thicker the next day too so leftovers are amazing.